piBoard/piBoard/README.md

 First you need to install the latest version of nodejs on the embedded device.

-For rasperry pi and debian based embedded devices use the following command to install nodejs:
+For Raspberry Pi and debian based embedded devices use the following command to install nodejs:

 ```sh
 wget http://node-arm.herokuapp.com/node_latest_armhf.deb